poloclub/FairVis/README.md

+This is a fork! :)  The original work is both: A. awesome and B. double awesome for being shared in the open.
+Thanks to @cabreraalex and pals over at https://github.com/poloclub/FairVis :thumbsup

+It's experimenting with the idea that maybe 10% of the time, the humans don't follow the decision of the prediction model.

+So as you're working, the decisions will shift around just that little bit.
+You can tune the delay down to intensify the feeling if you like :)

+You can also ask how well this toy, with randomness in 10% of binary decisions that individuals are making, appromixates the complexity of the surrounding sociotechnical context.
+Or the potential distribution drift in the deployment environment.

+Maybe this influences how any patterns you see here are situated within broader questions of sociotechnical fairness.

+---
 # FairVis: Visual Analytics for Discovering Intersectional Bias in Machine Learning

 **FairVis** is a visual analytics system that allows users to audit their classification models for intersectional bias.
 Users can generate subgroups of their data and investigate if a model is underperforming for certain populations.